World Series Flasher Julia Rose Exposes Chest To Mark Lifetime Ban, Jokes ‘Anyone Got Tickets For Game 6?’

 Julia updated her Instagram feed late last night, sharing an image centered around her recent notoriety.
 Her photo included a nice exterior view of Nationals Park, though the focus largely rested on the model’s exposed chest.
 The caption attached to this sultry snapshot spoke of Julia’s new ban.

 Julia’s photo was taken outdoors.
 She was pictured standing outside of the ballpark, wearing the same yellow shirt that she had lifted up during Game 5.
-Julia was standing, facing the camera and looking confidently at it, as she used both hands to raise her shirt.
+Julia was standing, facing the camera and looking confidently at it, as she used both hands to raise her top.
 Her bare breasts were on show, although small baseball icons placed over Julia’s nipples were working to protect her modesty.
 The exhibitionist also wore black jeans and a cropped jacket, with the latter being worn open.
 Julia was looking confident as she exposed her chest, and that confidence continued through to her caption — Julia jokingly asked about getting her hands on tickets for the next game.
 She also encouraged her fans to head over to her bio to watch footage of the Game 5 flashing event.

 The photo has received an immense response thus far, racking up over 400,000 likes in the space of 12 hours.
 Julia’s fans took to the comments section by the masses, and most gave Julia their approval.
 However, some detractors also made their stance known.